 A sector rooted in innovation

 The agri-food and processing industries are rooted in innovation, to keep the competitive edge and provide consumers with the safest and best products.
 Innovation is created with three main components: high-level education, research & development, and regional support.

 - Research & development policy is created by several clusters across the region, such as Valorial and Actalia which we evoked in a previous article.
-Furthermore, we can mention the ABTE Unit of Normandy University which focuses on eco-processes or the LILANO laboratory, based in Saint-Lô, which helps the dairy industry to maintain high standards of food safety throughout the processing and packaging process.
+Furthermore, we can mention the ABTE Unit of Normandy University which focuses on eco-processes, or the LILANO laboratory, based in Saint-Lô, which helps the dairy industry to maintain high standards of food safety throughout the processing and packaging process.

-- Regional support, with a network of agencies and associations dedicated to creating the best environment and provide adequate support to the agri-food industry.
+- Regional support, with a network of agencies and associations dedicated to creating the best environment and providing adequate support to the agri-food industry.
 AD Normandie, the regional agency for economic development, extends, for example, a whole range of services to foreign investors looking to set up their businesses in Normandy.

-Contact the regional development agency AD Normandie for guidance in your investment project or to get support for Covid-19 related issues in Normandy.
+Contact the regional development agency AD Normandie for guidance in your investment project

 Inward Investment Manager